Properties of water: Nomenclature

 The accepted IUPAC name of water is oxidane or simply water, or its equivalent in different languages, although there are other systematic names which can be used to describe the molecule.
 Oxidane is only intended to be used as the name of the mononuclear parent hydride used for naming derivatives of water by substituent nomenclature.
 These derivatives commonly have other recommended names.
 For example, the name hydroxyl is recommended over oxidanyl for the –OH group.
 The name oxane is explicitly mentioned by the IUPAC as being unsuitable for this purpose, since it is already the name of a cyclic ether also known as tetrahydropyran.

 The simplest systematic name of water is hydrogen oxide.
 This is analogous to related compounds such as hydrogen peroxide, hydrogen sulfide, and deuterium oxide (heavy water).
 Using chemical nomenclature for type I ionic binary compounds, water would take the name hydrogen monoxide, but this is not among the names published by the International Union of Pure and Applied Chemistry (IUPAC).
 Another name is dihydrogen monoxide, which is a rarely used name of water, and mostly used in the dihydrogen monoxide parody.

 Other systematic names for water include hydroxic acid, hydroxylic acid, and hydrogen hydroxide, using acid and base names.
 None of these exotic names are used widely.
 The polarized form of the water molecule, H^{+}OH^{−}, is also called hydron hydroxide by IUPAC nomenclature.

-Water substance is a term used for hydrogen oxide (H2O) when one does not wish to specify whether one is speaking of liquid water, steam, some form of ice, or a component in a mixture or mineral.
+Water substance is a rare term used for H2O when one does not wish to specify the phase of matter (liquid water, water vapor, some form of ice, or a component in a mixture) though the term water is also used with this general meaning.

+Oxygen dihydride is another way of referring to water, but modern usage often restricts the term "hydride" to ionic compounds (which water is not).